hertz98/parallel-nvenc/README.md

 4. Done, the script will run two istances of ffmpeg until all videos are converted

 ## To Do list
-- [ ] Use path lib method instead of strings
+- [x] Use path lib instead of strings
 - [ ] Implement logging
 - [ ] Paths need to be in settings structure
 - [ ] Report time passed to convert each video